riwp/fabai2/README.md

 Python: Add browse, retrieve, delete
 -----------------------

-# Capabilities:

-	1. File List: When the /files endpoint is called, the list of files in the directory is retrieved.
-For each file, its description (if any) is fetched from the JSON metadata file and displayed in the response.
+Key Features of the Back-End Code:

+	1. List Files (/files):
+	•	Retrieves the list of files from the BASE_DIR directory.
+	•	For each file, it fetches the corresponding description from the file_metadata.json file, or displays a default “No description available” message if no description is found.
+	2. Get File Content and Description (/files/<filename>):
+	•	Fetches the content of a specific file and its description from the file_metadata.json file.
+	•	If the file doesn’t exist, it returns a 404 error.
+	3. Add/Update File Description (/files/<filename>/description):
+	•	Allows users to add or update a description for a specific file by sending a POST request.
-	2. Add/Update Descriptions: The /files/<filename>/description endpoint allows users to add or update descriptions.
-The description is stored in the file_metadata.json file with the filename as the key.
+	•	The description is stored in the file_metadata.json file.
-	3. JSON Storage: The descriptions are stored in a simple JSON file (file_metadata.json).
-If a file already has a description, it will be updated; otherwise, a new description is added.
-	4. Graceful Error Handling: The app handles missing files (returning a 404 if a file doesn’t exist) and missing descriptions (400 if the user tries to submit without providing a description).

-# Main application
+	•	If the file doesn’t exist in the directory, it returns a 404 error.
+	4. Delete File (/files/<filename>):
+	•	Deletes the specified file from the filesystem.
+	•	Also removes the file’s metadata (description) from the file_metadata.json file.
+	•	If the file doesn’t exist, it returns a 404 error.

+Directory Structure:

+Make sure you update the BASE_DIR to point to the directory where your files are stored.
+The file_metadata.json file will be created in the same directory as the Flask app unless you specify a different location.

+Example of file_metadata.json File:

+{
+    "example.txt": {
+        "description": "This is an example file."
+    },
+    "notes.txt": {
+        "description": "Personal notes on project progress."
+    }
+}

 import os
 import json